Updated on 13 November 2020

 The confidentiality of medical information

-The Department of Justice and Equality would like to again confirm that it does not and will not seek any information from an immigration perspective from either the Department of Employment and Social Protection or the HSE for persons coming forward for social supports or medical attention.
+The Department of Justice would like to again confirm that it does not and will not seek any information from an immigration perspective from either the Department of Employment and Social Protection or the HSE for persons coming forward for social supports or medical attention.
 Any undocumented migrant should not hesitate about coming forward to access health care or social supports during the COVID-10 crisis.

 More broadly, the Department looks at each case of undocumented or illegal persons in the State on a case by case basis and has consistently urged anyone in this position to come forward if they wish to apply to regularise their position.
 A pragmatic approach is taken in relation to each case which is considered on its individual merits.
 Ireland along with other Member States of the EU, has committed, under the European Pact on Immigration and Asylum (2008), to a case-by-case approach as opposed to mass regularisation.